18F/before-you-ship/_pages/infrastructure/aws.md

 ### Permissions

 AWS [Identity and Access Management](https://aws.amazon.com/iam/) IAM is where  all permissions are set, both for human users and EC2 instances themselves if they need to communicate commands to other AWS services.
-Currently, modifications to anything under IAM must go through 18F DevOps.
+Currently, modifications to anything under IAM must go through 18F Infrastructure.

 These are just the concepts necessary for initial on-boarding.
 AWS has an [extensive list](https://aws.amazon.com/products/) of other services.